 In 2024, I read 42,475 pages across 160 books, from 140-something authors.
 I didn’t have a number in mind as a target — I just knew that I wanted to read more.
 I found most of the time to read by simply limiting my screen time: social media (digital cocaine) and TV shows.
 If you think you don’t have time to read more — but you want to — then track your social media use for a week.

-It’s not so difficult to pick out 10 outstanding books from this year, but to rank them — now that’s a little trickier.
+It’s not so difficult to pick 10 outstanding books from this year, but to rank them — now that’s a little trickier.
 The obvious place to start is my books of the month, but, upon further reflection, those don’t necessarily and automatically qualify as books of the year.
 Our response to books (anything, really) is predicated on a number of subjective things, like how we’re feeling (tired, sick, overworked, inspired, relaxed, stressed) and where we are in life.
 But you know all that.
 Whether Stoner or I Who Have Never Known Men should be in first place was, at least initially, my most difficult choice.
 Ultimately, Jacqueline Harpman won out, because, one year on, I still have questions.

 Again, no lengthy reviews here — I have neither the time nor the desire to write them.
 Here, then, are my favorite books of 2024: